 Founded by GDAE Senior Research Fellow Liz Stanton in February 2017, the Clinic is a non-profit consulting group offering low-cost and pro bono expert services from seasoned professionals, while also providing on-the-job training to the next generation of technical experts on public interest issues.

-The Clinic — housed at Tufts University’s Global Development and Environment Institute — employs three professional staff members and several Masters and Doctoral level students as research assistants, and has also hired a second professional staff member.
+The Clinic — housed at Tufts University’s Global Development and Environment Institute — employs three professional staff members and several Masters and Doctoral level students as research assistants.
 Learn more at aeclinic.org.